Steven-Ireland/spam/README.md

 ./spam -r 10 -- bash -c 'echo "hello" >> ./text.txt'
 ```

+## Installation

+Head over to [Releases](https://github.com/Steven-Ireland/spam/releases/) and download the latest release binary for your platform.

 ## Questions / Contributions

 Feel free to open an issue or submit a PR if anything comes up.